Height arguments toward the dynamical Mordell-Lang problem in arbitrary characteristic: Introduction

+Now we compare our methods and results with what was previously known about the dynamical Mordell--Lang conjecture.
+In characteristic 0, the two most remarkable known cases mentioned at the beginning of this paper mainly do not use the height argument.
+Thus, in the following, we follow our original motivation and focus on the positive characteristic case.
+The two main known cases of the $p$DML problem are as follows. \begin{enumerate} \item In \cite{CGSZ21} and \cite{XY}, some endomorphisms of semiabelian varieties are studied.
+In particular, the $p$DML problem for translations of algebraic groups is settled in \cite{XY}.
+These works rely on the Mordell--Lang type results in positive characteristic proved by Hrushovski \cite{Hru96} and Moosa--Scanlon \cite{MS04}.

+\item In \cite{Yang24}, the second author dealt with certain endomorphisms of the projective space.
+These morphisms are called ``totally inseparable liftings of Frobenius" and indeed are specific things in positive characteristic.
+There are no zero characteristic analogues of them.
+The proof uses jet spaces. \end{enumerate}

+In this paper, we try to apply height arguments toward the dynamical Mordell--Lang conjecture in arbitrary characteristic.
+The idea of using heights to solve problems in arithmetic dynamics dates back to almost 20 years ago.
+For example, see \cite{BGKT10}, \cite[Theorem 8.1]{GTZ12}, and \cite[Lemma 7.24]{MS14}.
+For previous approaches using height arguments to study the $p$DML problem, see \cite{Xie14}, \cite[Theorem 1.4]{Xie23}, and \cite{Nel}.
+Our Theorem 1.1 and Corollary 1.3 can be regarded as generalizations of \cite[Theorem 1.4]{Xie23}, which dealt with cohomologically hyperbolic automorphisms of projective surfaces.
+Our proof needs some more advanced knowledge about the cohomological Lyapunov multipliers discovered by the first author.
+See subsection 2.1.
+In comparison, Theorem 1.8 and Corollary 1.9 are more elementary and explicit as the ``two different speeds of growth" automatically appear in such cases.
+The spirit of them is related to the work in \cite{Nel}, which dealt with certain endomorphisms of tori in positive characteristic.

+Notice that the results of \cite[Theorem 1.4]{Xie23} and \cite{Nel} are known in characteristic 0 before.
+On the contrary, our results mentioned above seem to be new in characteristic 0.
+We make a remark now, which claims that we shall focus on the positive characteristic.

-\begin{remark}(About the characteristic) Starting from subsection 2.2, we will assume that our base field $K$ has a positive characteristic.
+\begin{remark}(About the characteristic) Starting from Section 3, we will assume that our base field $K$ has a positive characteristic.
 We need a height notion on function fields that satisfies the Northcott property.
 In the positive characteristic case, the Weil height machinery is adequate for our purpose.
 But in zero characteristic, we need to use the more delicate notion of Moriwaki's height \cite{Mor00}.
-Since we will only use some basic properties of heights (see subsection 2.2), one can verify that \cite[Proposition 3.3.7]{Mor00}(together with the projection formula) provides all properties that we need.
-Hence for simplicity, we choose to focus on the positive characteristic case so that we may only review the Weil height machinery.
-The careful reader can verify that our argument is still valid line by line in the zero characteristic case by using Moriwaki's height. \end{remark}
+We shall briefly review the definition and basic properties of this notion in subsection 2.3.
+One can see that this machinery has all good properties that the Weil height machinery has, and the careful reader can verify that our argument is still valid line by line in the zero characteristic case by using Moriwaki's height. \end{remark}